 Tomi Hensley is an alumnus of James Madison University having completed her B.S. degree in Health Sciences with a concentration in Occupational Studies and a minor in chronic illness.

-Tomi’s position as Volunteer Coordinator Assistant is to perform a variety of tasks depending on volunteer application deadlines and tasks within JMU-OTCES.
+Tomi’s position as Student and Special Programs Coordinator is to perform a variety of tasks depending on volunteer application deadlines and tasks within JMU-OTCES.
 This includes corresponding with current and future volunteer applicants, scheduling interviews, scheduling weekly volunteers, and other administrative tasks as assigned by the Volunteer Coordinator/Clinic Supervisor.
+Tomi additionally helps assist with development of, marketing & implementing special community-based programs and services.
+Her position as Developmental Specialist is to help provide developmental services in the natural environment to eligible children through the Harrisonburg-Rockingham Infant Toddler Connection HR-ITC.
 Tomi’s position helps to extend the resources in JMU-OTCES to better assist and direct the needs of our clients.

 She joined the OTCES staff in the summer of 2017.

 Mekayla is a 2018 alumnus of Jefferson College of Health Sciences where she received her Associates of Applied Sciences in Occupational Therapy Assistant and Bachelor’s of Science in Health Sciences with a minor in psychology.